scicore-unibas-ch/ansible-playbook-scicore-courses-cloud/README.md

 Now edit `config/slurm_cluster_switch_cloud.yml` and adapt it to your needs based on the output from previous commands.
 Most variables are self-descriptive.
 TO-DO: Improve the config docs

+**when defining the number of nodes to boot or the disk size double check in the webui if your cloud quota is big enough**

 ## Booting a Slurm cluster